-Website runs over internet and Internet is a public and insecure medium to deliver content of application.
-You will always find hackers who are trying to steal data, money or critical information from a website.
+Websites operate over an insecure public channel to deliver content and services.
+You will always find hackers who try to steal data, traffic, money and critical information from a website.
 Some of them do it for fun as well.

 Attackers try to take your website down by trying to guess your credentials; and to do that they use programmed dictionary attack or something similar to figure out your credentials.
 You use captcha to validate such users so that programmatic attacks can be avoided.
 Remember to use server side captcha routine only.